marci-pires/WikiHadatac/HADatAc-User-Guide:-Static-Metadata-Spreadsheet.md

 In the case of instances, each instrument instance should have the URI of an instrument model.

-### What are the Values for the Rest of the Columns?
+### What are the Values for the Rest of the Columns in a Sheet?

 The names are often self-explanatory.
 The **rdfs:label** is an important exception to this rule is that property names are self-explanatory.
 For instance, ***rdfs:label** is a textual description of the concept or instance being described in the spreadsheet.